-They’re also silent, since they’re not packaged in plastic, lightweight, and since you don’t need to dispose of them, you don’t need to worry about flushing them down toilets or finding suitable bins to dispose of them in public.
+They’re not packaged in plastic, are lightweight, and since you don’t need to dispose of them, you don’t need to worry about flushing them down toilets or finding suitable bins to dispose of them in public.

-Instead, you simply seal them up safely in a secure plastic pag and you’re good to go.
-This is highly convenient when travelling too.
+Instead, you simply seal them up safely in a secure plastic bag, and you’re good to go.
+Highly convenient when travelling!

 Something else worth mentioning here is that reusable pads don’t disintegrate like disposable pads, e.g. when they get wet.
-This means you can wear them when swimming, through heavy rain, when hiking, camping, etc.
+You can wear them when swimming, in heavy rain, hiking, camping, etc.

 4) Quiet to Change

 Women and girls shouldn’t feel ashamed of changing their pads.
-Still, discretion is important for many and in countries where periods are discriminated against, it can be particularly important for women to remain discrete on their periods.
+Still, discretion is important for many and in countries where periods are discriminated and can be vital for women to remain discrete during their periods.

-Reusable pads are made from silent, noiseless cotton and fleece that is quiet and discreet.
+Reusable pads are made from silent, noiseless cotton and fleece and don’t come in plastic packaging.

 This is handy when changing pads in a rush when in public toilets.
-Faffing about with plastic packaging can be a stress even if you aren’t bothered about people hearing!
+Faffing about with plastic packaging can be stressful.
 Reusable pads are simple and quiet to use and change.

-Cleanliness and hygiene is one of the most important properties of sanitary products.
+Cleanliness and hygiene are one of the most important properties of sanitary products.

 Many women are sceptical about the cleanliness of reusable products.
-Generally, we consider period blood to be somewhat dirty, or nasty, and feel that once dirtied, products should be thrown away.
+For example, people often think period blood to be dirty or nasty, and feel that once dirtied, you should throw sanitary products away.

-This is a longstanding myth and studies have been quick to point out how period blood is not more ‘dirty’ than any other blood.
-Period blood comes from a part of the body so clean and hygienic that it can support the growth of a baby…
+This is a longstanding myth, and studies have pointed out how period blood is not more ‘dirty’ than any other blood.
+On the contrary, period blood comes from a part of the body so clean and hygienic that it can support the growth of a baby…!

-Moreover, there is absolutely nothing wrong in cleaning reusable pads, and there is no evidence to suggest that they are in any way ‘unclean’.
-They are at least as clean as disposable pads, which themselves do not have a 100% hygiene record.
+Moreover, there is absolutely nothing wrong with cleaning reusable pads, and there is no evidence to suggest that they are in any way ‘unclean’.
+They are at least as clean as disposable pads.

-Gynaecologist Dr Anne Henderson in Women’s Health Mag says that despite what most people think, conventional disposable pads are not sterile, and that reusable pads really are no different.
+In Women’s Health Mag, Gynaecologist Dr Anne Henderson says that despite what most people think, conventional disposable pads are not sterile, and reusable pads are no different.

-Yes, you do have to clean reusable pads and wash them properly, but this effectively cleans them ready for re-use and so long as they are washed and dried properly, they are as sterile as a new disposable pad.
+Yes, you have to clean reusable pads and wash them properly, but this effectively cleans them ready for re-use, and so long as they are washed and dried properly, they are as sterile as a new disposable pad.

-Disposable sanitary pads contain many harmful and potentially irritant chemicals and studies have linked these to dermatitis, dryness and even worsening menstrual symptoms such as cramping.
-Some pads even contain scents and other chemical agents which clearly worsen these types of issues.
+Disposable sanitary pads contain many harmful and potentially irritant chemicals, and studies have linked these to dermatitis, dryness and even worsening menstrual symptoms such as cramping.
+Some pads even contain scents and other chemical agents, which exacerbate these issues.

 Reusable pads stick it to these silly marketing terms; ‘high-tech’, ‘super-absorbent’ and ‘scented’.

-They’re plain, simple and natural – and that is a good thing!
+They’re plain, simple and natural – which is a good thing!

 This is perhaps one of the biggest reasons why women and girls switch to reusable pads.

 Disposable pads and tampons are some of the least eco-friendly consumable items going.
-They make an enormous contribution to landfill with a remarkable 45 billion ending up in landfill each year.
-Many disposable pads and tampons end up in the sea too, and contribute to the destruction of marine life and water pollution.
+They make an enormous contribution to the landfill, with a remarkable 45 billion ending up in landfill each year.
+In addition, many disposable pads and tampons end up in the sea, contributing to the destruction of marine life and water pollution.

-The same synthetic chemicals used to market disposable pads as ‘super-absorbent’ and all the rest of it are the same synthetic compounds that make them non biodegradable and poisonous for the environment, as well as you.
+The same synthetic chemicals used to market disposable pads as ‘super-absorbent’ and all the rest of it are the same synthetic compounds that make them non-biodegradable and poisonous for the environment and your skin.

-It’s not just the pads themselves but the packaging and materials used to manufacture them.
+It’s not just the pads but the packaging and materials used to manufacture them.

-The positive impact of switching to reusable pads is immediate but over a lifetime, you’ll avoid contributing thousands of pads to landfill.
+The positive impact of switching to reusable pads is immediate, but you’ll avoid contributing thousands of pads to landfills over a lifetime.

 8) Support Women in Need

-Reusable pads have a transformative effect for women who are in dire need of proper sanitary products.
+Reusable pads have a transformative effect on women in dire need of proper sanitary products.

 In many parts of the world, access to disposable pads is very low or non-existent.
-Women either can’t get hold of disposable pads regularly or can’t afford their ongoing costs.
+As a result, women either can’t get hold of disposable pads regularly or can’t afford their ongoing costs.

 Reusable pads are different.
 Once supplied, reusable pads can last a decade.
-They simply need to be maintained.
+After that, they simply need to be maintained.

 There is just a single one-off cost (or when granted by charity, they are free).
 After that, women in need won’t need to restock their pads for many years and will not need to worry about the ongoing costs of their periods.

-By making the switch to reusable pads with Trade for Aid, you yourself can contribute to women in need of sanitary products.
-For every pack you buy, we will contribute a pack to conflict zones, refugee camps or natural disaster zones.
+By switching to reusable pads with Trade for Aid, you can contribute to women in need of sanitary products.
+In addition, for every pack you buy, we will contribute a pack to conflict zones, refugee camps or natural disaster zones.